 Alaska DOT Physical Exam For CDL

 It is mandated by federal guidelines that all commercial drivers pass the Department of Transportation health exam.
 The purpose of this test is to determine whether a potential driver is physically capable of driving safely now and in the foreseeable future.

-Here are the basic requirements for passing the DOT physical exam.
+Below are the basic requirements for passing the DOT physical exam.

-* Vision in both eyes as well as each eye individually needs to be 20/40, with visual improvement devices, such as glasses or contacts allowed.
+- Vision in both eyes, as well as each eye individually, need to be 20/40.
+Visual improvement devices, such as glasses or contacts, are allowed.

-* Needs to be capable of distinguishing colors found on traffic signals.
+- Needs to be capable of distinguishing colors found on traffic signals.

-* Hearing should be good enough to notice a forced whisper at a minimum distance of 5 feet.
+- Hearing should be good enough to notice a forced whisper at a minimum distance of 5 feet.

-* Blood pressure must be under 160/100.
+- Blood pressure must be under 160/100.
 Prescription medication may be used to control blood pressure.

-* The maximum level of blood sugar an applicant is allowed to have is 200.
+- The maximum level of blood sugar an applicant is allowed to have is 200.

-* Use of schedule 1 drugs is strictly disallowed
+- Use of schedule 1 drugs is strictly disallowed.